xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 Notice that due to the random sampling, this is rarely encountered in practice.
 In relevant cases, we can perform an SVD reduction of the null space to remove spurious degrees of freedom.

-If points do not perfectly overlap but only come close (which is still common close to transformation-invariant sets, see Fig~17 right), we do not need to take special measures --- the contributions of the basis functions cancel out exactly; we only obtain some overhead due to too dense sampling.
+If points do not perfectly overlap but only come close (which is still common close to transformation-invariant sets, see Fig~10 (c)), we do not need to take special measures --- the contributions of the basis functions cancel out exactly; we only obtain some overhead due to too dense sampling.
 The overhead is small as it only occurs at transformation-invariant sets of measure zero (reflection planes, rotation centers, Fig~17 right).

 ### Lifting the displacements